 John Taylor, Partner, Hymans Robertson

-How to transform your benefits, pensions or reward technology without major disruption
+How to transform and integrate your benefits, pensions or reward technology without major disruption

 Dipa Mistry Kandola, Head of Flexible Benefits at LCP

 Thomas Porter, Senior Partner at LCP